ClaudioVR/Photo-Gallery-P5/README.md

-# Photo Gallery P5
+Photo Gallery project where I make use of two jQuery plugins, as I start to understand and play around with this js library.

+Check it out here: https://claudiovr.github.io/Photo-Gallery-P5/

-JS Plugins
+JS Plugins I used:

 1.Lightbox:
 		BaguetteBox